Word list

 Some word list entries include guidance to avoid or don't use a term.
 Apply this guidance as follows:

-• Avoid: A recommendation to avoid using the term when possible.
+• Use with caution: A recommendation to avoid using the term when possible, or to use the term with caution.
 The term might be ambiguous or obscure, so we provide alternative term suggestions or suggest that you use a more specific term.
 However, you can use the term if needed.

 • Don't use: In all cases, we prefer to not use the term.
 The term might be particularly ambiguous or it might have an offensive or non-inclusive association.
 If such a term appears in code, we recommend that you replace or write around the term.